 For More Cheap Homemade Gift Ideas - See Also:

 Preparation.
 This may not always be possible but it can save you money to prepare well ahead of Holidays and special occasions.
 Waiting until the last minute usually means needing short cuts and having to buy supplies from more expensive stores (since time restraints don't allow for "shopping around.")

 Many craft stores have amazing sales and coupons available but never at the last minute when you need them - I know this from lot's of experience!
 So whenever possible - stock up, get 'em while they're hot and feel free to use this holiday calendar list or read about free reminders for help you get ahead of birthdays and holidays.

-Quick Tip: If you find yourself putting something together at the last minute, don't hesitate to use my printable tags to address your homemade gifts and more.
+Quick Tip: If you find yourself putting something together at the last minute, don't hesitate to use my printable tags and gift tag templates to address your homemade gifts and more.